xiaoyingpu/csci208/project/08_static_dynamic_scoping.md

-# 8. static and/or dynamic scope.
+# 8. Static and/or dynamic scope.

 Clojure supports both static and dynamic scopes [@fogus2014joy].